 Through this experience, Summer Bridge Scholars are better prepared to enter college and also develop a sense of connectedness to the UMKC campus and the larger Kansas City community.
 Scholars who successfully meet our program requirements (see below) are eligible to be fully admitted to the university and no longer have a provisional admission status.

 The Summer Bridge Scholars program will offer both online and on-campus components.
-The entire eight week program will run from June 6, 2022 to July 29, 2022.
+The entire eight-week program will run from June 5, 2023to July 28, 2023.

 Scholars will participate in the first three weeks of the program virtually.
 Students will participate in engaging and interactive online programming from 9AM-5PM Monday-Friday during these three weeks.
 While many of the activities will be computer-based, please know that students will not be stationed at a screen for the full eight hours each day.

 Scholars who successfully complete the first three weeks of the online program with a 90% or higher attendance rate will transition to the last five weeks of the program, which will be an on-campus experience.
 Students will reside in the residence hall, be enrolled in two five-week courses, and participate in academic support programming from 9AM-5PM Monday-Friday during these five weeks. *Move-in day will be Friday, June 23, 2023.